ibm-cloud-docs/assistant/intents.md

 ## Importing intents and examples
 {: #intents-import}

-If you have a large number of intents and examples, you might find it easier to import them from a comma-separated value (CSV) file than to define them one by one in the {{site.data.keyword.conversationshort}} tool.
+If you have a large number of intents and examples, you might find it easier to import them from a comma-separated value (CSV) file than to define them one by one.
 Be sure to remove any personal data from the user examples that you include in the file.

 Alternatively, you can upload a file with raw user utterances (from call center logs, for example) and let Watson find candidates for user examples from the data.
 See [Adding examples from log files](/docs/services/assistant?topic=assistant-intent-recommendations#intent-recommendations-get-example-recommendations) for more information.
 This feature is available to Plus or Premium plan users only.